stamov/GenId.jl/README.md

 ## About

-A library making it easy to generate most of the UUID flavors zoo.
+A tiny library making it easy to generate most of the [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) flavors zoo.

 At the lower level it provides a facility to easy combine user defined bit-fields with different semantics (e.g. random numbers, machine id, timestamp etc.) inside Integers.
-This removes the burden of bit fiddling and correctness from the user, allowing to construct specific UUID generators/parsers in just few lines of code.
+Combining them allows to construct specific UUID generators/parsers in just few lines of code.
 It also implements widely used (de-)serialization schemes.

 Finally it offers implementations for the following specific UUID schemes used in the industry: